A great name for a cocktail, but like the original recipe is a bit of a disappointment, but with a few adjustments it can be fantastic.

 Simple vodka cocktails are an easy way to get people to try new things.
 Not everyone likes brown, bitter, stirred so the trick is to use something they are familiar with.

-Last year I drank Sazerac's, this year it seemed Vieux Carré's were my drink of choice.
-New Orleans has such an interesting history, especially as the birthplace of the cocktail.
-But, finding a good cocktail in New Orleans can be a task.
-Forget Bourbon Street, except for a rare few establishments.
-Some other places in the French Quarter offer potential, […]
+New Orleans has such an interesting drink history but, finding a good cocktail, like a Vieux Carre, in New Orleans can be a task.
+The city has become a centre for partying and that means quantity, not quality for many bars.
+Forget Bourbon Street for cocktails, except for a rare few establishments.
+Some other places in the French Quarter offer […]

 Cocktails that have been around for over 100 years are popular because they are well balanced, complex and enjoyable.
 The Singapore Sling is one of those cocktails.